- Releasing on November 11

 - Danny Sapani as Wakandan Border Tribe leader

 Letitia Wright, Lupita Nyong'o, Danai Gurira, Angela Bassett, Winston Duke, Martin Freeman, and Florence Kasumba will all reprise their roles from 2018's Black Panther.
 Meanwhile, Isaach de Bankole, Danny Sapani, and Dorothy Steel return as the Elders of Wakanda's tribes.
-Finally, where Wakanda is concerned, Michaele Coel (I May Destroy You) will play Aneka, a Dora Milaje combat instructor.
+Michaela Coel (I May Destroy You) will play Aneka, a Dora Milaje combat instructor.

-As for other Talocan-swelling characters we'll see in Black Panther 2, Mabel Cadena (The Envoys) will play Namora, a cousin of Namor's, while Alex Livinalli (Ozark, American Horror Story) portrays Attuma, a fearsome Talocan warrior.
-You can get a look at what Namora and Attuma will look like via these leaked pieces (opens in new tab) of concept art (opens in new tab) on Reddit.
+As for other Talokanil we'll see, Mabel Cadena (The Envoys) will play Namora, a cousin of, and advisor to, Namor.
+Alex Livinalli (Ozark, American Horror Story) portrays Attuma, a fearsome Talokan warrior.

-Potential spoilers for Black Panther 2's cast follow from now on.
-Skip ahead if you don't want to read them.
+Potential cast spoilers follow from now on.
+Skip ahead using the navigation bar at the top of the page if you don't want to read them.

-Another star who probably won’t be back is Michael B Jordan, who played antagonist Erik Killmonger in 2018's Black Panther.
-Aside from the fact Killmonger died – not that that’s ever been a barrier to a character’s return in the MCU – Feige has said (per CinemaBlend (opens in new tab)) that any reports of Jordan’s return are “pure rumor and speculation” and that “nothing is set yet in any way”.
+Michael B Jordan, who played the antagonistic Erik Killmonger in Black Panther, may or may not return.
+Aside from the fact Killmonger died – not that that’s ever been a barrier to a character’s MCU return – Kevin Feige said (per CinemaBlend) any reports of Jordan’s return are "pure rumor and speculation" and that "nothing is set yet in any way."

-When asked by Jess Cagle on Sirius XM (opens in new tab) about the likelihood of a Killmonger comeback on a scale of one (never) to 10 (definite), Jordan said: “I’m gonna have to go with a solid two.
+When asked by Jess Cagle on Sirius XM about the likelihood of a Killmonger comeback on a scale of one (never) to 10 (definite), Jordan said: "I’m gonna have to go with a solid two.
 I didn’t want to go zero!
-Never say never – I can’t predict the future!”
+Never say never – I can’t predict the future."
+However, Marvel leaker Charles Murphy has teased Killmonger is part of proceedings.

 Black Panther: Wakanda Forever story